 Then Saul sent a message to Jesse, David’s father.
 He said: “Send me your son David, who is with the sheep.
 Let him come and play before me.”

 Then David came to Saul, bringing with him a present for the king from Jesse.
 When Saul saw him, he loved him, as did everybody who saw the young David.
-And David played on the harp, and sang before Saul.
-And David’s music cheered Saul’s heart, and drove away his sad feelings.
+David played on the harp and sang before Saul.
+David’s music cheered Saul’s heart, and drove away his sad feelings.

-Saul liked David so well that he made him his armorbearer; and David carried the shield and spear, and sword for Saul, when the king was before his army.
+Saul liked David so well that he made him his armorbearer; David carried the shield, spear, and sword for Saul.
+When the king was before his army.
 But Saul did not know that David had been anointed by Samuel.